mariaremote/bossMachine/README.md

 ### _\*Maria's notes:_

-_had to run `npm install --legacy-peer-deps` to handle outdated dependency resolution!_
+- _had to run `npm install --legacy-peer-deps` to handle outdated dependency resolution!_
+- _shared some more feedback about getting this project running on the codecademy forum [here](https://discuss.codecademy.com/t/tips-for-the-boss-machine-project-express-js-installation-start-local-server-access-index-html-and-using-postman-to-test-all-the-routes/746940/10?u=surfineer)_

 ---